Scite.ai

 What the public pricing page doesn't put in bold.
 Captured from pricing-page footnotes, contract terms, and recurring complaints.

-• Full-text access to paywalled articles requires institutional subscription—no personal workaround.
+• Full-text access to paywalled articles requires institutional subscriptions, so individual users may hit walls.

 Where the pricing makes sense